 The probe can provide images at different angles to help your doctor estimate the size of your prostate and spot abnormal growths.

 A prostate biopsy uses transrectal ultrasound imaging (meaning it goes through the lining of your rectum) to guide several small needles through the rectum wall into areas of the prostate where the doctor sees something unusual.
 The needles remove a tiny amount of tissue.
 This is called a biopsy.
 Most doctors take six or more biopsies to test various areas of the prostate.
 The tissue samples are checked in a lab to see if they’re cancerous.
 The results will help your doctor diagnose disorders and diseases in your prostate.
 If the doctor finds cancer, they’ll be able to grade it and figure out how aggressive, or likely to spread, it is.
 This helps them decide how to treat the cancer.

 Some doctors do the biopsy through the perineum, the small area of skin between your scrotum and rectum.
 Researchers are looking into new biopsy procedures to get more accurate results.

 Here's how to get ready for the ultrasound and biopsy.

-Tell your doctor if you have an artificial heart valve or if you have ever been told you need to take antibiotics before a dental or surgical procedure.
-If you have any of these conditions, you will be given antibiotics to take before the biopsy.
+- Special conditions.
+Tell your doctor if you have a lung or heart condition or any other diseases, or if you’re allergic to any medicines.
+Also let them know if you have an artificial heart valve or if you’ve ever been told you need to take antibiotics before a dental or surgical procedure.
+If you have any of these conditions, you’ll get antibiotics to take before the biopsy.

-You will receive one enema before the procedure to empty your colon and minimize the risk of infection during the procedure.
-You may be asked to use the enema at home.
-Try to hold the enema solution for at least five minutes before releasing it.
-Eat a light breakfast or lunch before the procedure and drink only clear liquids (which include juices, broths, and gelatin) the morning of the procedure.
+- Enemas: You’ll get one enema before the procedure to empty your colon and minimize the risk of infection.
+The doctor may have you take the enema at home.
+Try to hold the enema solution for at least 5 minutes before you release it.